LogentriesCommunity/le_android/README.md

 Set up an account with Logentries at <https://logentries.com/>, and create a logfile, by clicking + Add New button and selecting the Manual Configuration Option at the bottom.
 Select Token TCP as the source type and copy the Token UUID printed in green.

-Next, download the library jar file [here](https://github.com/LogentriesCommunity/le_android/blob/master/logentries-android.jar) and place it in the /yourProject/libs folder of your Android project.
+Next go to https://jitpack.io/#LogentriesCommunity/le_android and select the latest version of the Android library.

 Add the permission "android.permission.INTERNET" to the project manifest file.

 Use
 ---